Orange-OpenSource/a11y-guidelines/src/en/web/develop/form-labels.md

 Each label must be set in a `label` tag, which is associated to the form field with a` for` attribute, using the `id` attribute of the form element.

 In some cases, it seems unnecessary to associate a label to a form field (e.g. search field with a magnifying glass button next to it).
-In such case you can provide a hidden label (using <a href="./exemples/masquage/index.html">accessible hiding</a>), it will not be displayed on the screen but it will be associated with the form field programmatically so screen readers can vocalize it.
+In such case you can provide a hidden label (using <a href="../../components-examples/accessible-hiding/">accessible hiding</a>), it will not be displayed on the screen but it will be associated with the form field programmatically so screen readers can vocalize it.
 The `title` attribute set on a form element can also be used like a label.
-You can also use the `aria-label` and `aria-labelledby` attributes (see [ARIA attributes that can save you](./label-ledby-describedby.html)), preferably in this order.
+You can also use the `aria-label` and `aria-labelledby` attributes (see [ARIA attributes that can save you](../../../articles/aria-attributes-that-can-save-you)), preferably in this order.
 The `autocomplete` attribute must be present and relevant for all fields listed in <a href="https://www.w3.org/TR/WCAG21/#input-purposes">7.
 Input Purposes for User Interface Components</a>.

-**Checklist: **
+**Checklist:**

 For any form element, the label should be visually close to the field it identifies.